OneSignal/OneSignal-Cordova-SDK/MIGRATION_GUIDE.md

 ### **Email/SMS Subscriptions**

 Email and/or SMS subscriptions can be added or removed via the following methods.
-The `remove` methods will return `false` if the specified email or SMS number does not exist on the user within the SDK, and no request will be made.
+The remove methods will result in a no-op if the specified email or SMS number does not exist on the user within the SDK, and no request will be made.

 **Cordova/Ionic**
 ```typescript